gopi-suvanam/scribbler-website/docs.md

 ### Downloading Code as a JavaScript File
 For users who wish to extract the code in their notebooks, Scribbler offers the option to download the code as a single JavaScript file.
 By selecting the "Download as JS" option, the code in cells is saved as a standalone JavaScript file.
 This capability facilitates code reuse, archiving, and further development outside the notebook environment.

+### Sandboxed Environment
+- The Scribbler notebook operates within a sandboxed iframe environment.
+This restricts certain functionalities, such as accessing specific browser APIs, external resources where CORS (Cross-Origin Resource Sharing) is restricted, and cookies.
+- To enable these features, click on the icon ⤯ located at the top-right corner above the notebook.
+Upon confirmation, the notebook will reload without the sandbox, granting access to the restricted functionalities.

 ## Edit Menu
 ### Inserting Code Cells